 Why do people work long hours?

 The ideology of working so hard without a break to make it has been ingrained in most societies; this attitude is so bad that when nature calls and we fall asleep, we feel unproductive and lazy.
 But really, do long working hours make you more productive?
 How long of work is healthy?
 Or do we care so much about being a ‘zillionaire‘ that we are willing to jeopardize everything worth living for?
 What if the secret to being productive isn’t working long hours?

 White-collar job isn’t making it easy on employees; one of the basic requirements for most jobs is working under pressure.
 The work environment and society judge your productivity level by the amount of time you spend working.
 The work environment glorifies long working hours, but does your physical and mental wellbeing glorify it?
 Does the havoc it wrecks in your relationship glorify it?

 If we could recount stories of how long working hours have had adverse effects on family, marriages, relationships, health, and more, we’d be desperately willing to spend quality time after work before going back to it again.

 The adverse effects of working long hours

-Aside from God, I personally don’t think there is anything worth losing your family over.
-There are several cases of broken homes and broken friendships as a result of working overtime.
-Broken relationships could be a bit tolerable compared to the adverse effects working overtime has on such parents’ children.
-Many of them turned wayward, sexually abused, and eventually become mentally depressed and miscreants in society.
+I don’t think there is anything worth losing your family over.
+There are several cases of broken homes and broken friendships due to working overtime.
+Broken relationships could be slightly tolerable compared to the adverse effects working overtime has on such parents’ children.
+Many turned wayward, were sexually abused, and eventually became mentally depressed and miscreants in society.

 2. Decreased productivity